-The above population statistics show that the percentage increase in human population in 2050 over those in 2010 is minimal in the more developed regions (6.14%) compared to those of the Least Developed Countries, World, Asia, and Southeast Asia (107.43%, 34.95%, 23.48% and 27.94%, respectively).
-More developed regions is defined by the United Nations (UN-DESA-PD 2011) as comprising of Europe, Northern America, Australia/New Zealand, and Japan.
-Japan, also an Asian country, is projected to achieve negative growth (-14.21%) at the end of the period.
+The above population statistics show that the percentage increase in human population in 2050 over those in 2010 is minimal in the more developed regions (6.14%) compared to those of the Least Developed Countries, World, Asia, and Southeast Asia (107.43%, 34.95%, 23.48%, and 27.94%, respectively).
+More developed regions are defined by the United Nations (UN-DESA-PD 2011) as comprising of Europe, Northern America, Australia/New Zealand, and Japan.
+Japan, also an Asian country is projected to achieve negative growth (-14.21%) at the end of the period.
 The same negative projection (-3.41%) applies to China, an Asian giant.

-As to Southeast Asia, all 11 component countries will have more population in 2050 topped by Timor Leste, Philippines and Malaysia in terms of percentage increase (167.44%, 66.13% and 53.00%, respectively).
+As to Southeast Asia, all 11 component countries will have more population in 2050 topped by Timor Leste, the Philippines, and Malaysia in terms of percentage increase (167.44%, 66.13%, and 53.00%, respectively).
 However, population densities, which also indicate how populous a country is per unit of land area, differ.
-Population statistics from UN-DESA-PD (2011) also show that in 2050 these countries are projected to have population densities of 2.02, 5.16 and 1.32 persons per hectare which are equivalent to land-to-man ratio of about 4,950, 1,938 and 7,576 sq. meters per person, respectively.
-Population density is computed by dividing total population by total country area which includes area under inland water bodies.
+Population statistics from UN-DESA-PD (2011) also show that in 2050 these countries are projected to have population densities of 2.02, 5.16, and 1.32 persons per hectare which are equivalent to the land-to-man ratio of about 4,950, 1,938, and 7,576 sq. meters per person, respectively.
+Population density is computed by dividing the total population by total country area which includes the area under inland water bodies.

 The 2,410,239,000 additional populace in 2050 is equivalent to 34.95 percent of the 2010 population.
 This also indicates that throughout the world at least 34.95 percent or more than one-third more food has to be produced compared to the 2010 volume.